Overall conditions

 Health care and special needs in detention

-The Detention Centres Rules provide that there must be a medical team in each detention centre, and that each detainee must be medically examined within 24 hours of arrival.[18]
-The only provision in the rules as to what access to the medical team a detainee can expect or request is that where a detainee asks a detention centre officer for medical attention, the officer must record the request and pass it to the medical team, and the medical practitioner must pay special attention to any detainee whose mental condition appears to require it.
-The charity Medical Justice has documented the denial of crucial medical care.[19]
-The All-Party Parliamentary Group and the Tavistock Institute are among those who have reported on failings in medical care in detention.
-In 2017 the British Medical Association published a report raising several concerns, including how doctors deal with the conflict of interest inherent in providing healthcare to people who are detained and made a number of recommendations.[20]
-The guidance on ‘Rule 35’ reports was revised in 2019 although HMIP reports still refer to insufficient safeguards to vulnerable detainees and reports not submitted for suicidal detainees.
+The Detention Centres Rules provide that there must be a medical team in each detention centre, and that each detainee must be medically examined within 24 hours of arrival.[25]
+The only provision in the rules as to what access to the medical team a detainee can expect or request is that where a detainee asks a detention centre officer for medical attention, the officer must record the request and pass it to the medical team, and the medical practitioner must pay special attention to any detainee whose mental condition appears to require it.[26]
+The charity Medical Justice has documented the denial of crucial medical care for those with HIV[27] as well as more generally.[28]
+A more recent legal challenge held that the Home Office was in breach of its legal duty towards detainees with HIV.[29]
+In 2017 the British Medical Association published a report raising several concerns, including how doctors deal with the conflict of interest inherent in providing healthcare to people who are detained and made a number of recommendations.[30]
+The guidance on ‘Rule 35’ reports was revised in 2019 although an ICIBI inspection published in 2023 found that the Rule 35 process was not meeting its aim and that safeguards were not working consistently or effectively.[31]

 Whilst guidance has been produced for those needing to be taken to hospital from detention,[32] anecdotal reports of last-minute cancellations are common.[33]
 The follow up Shaw review, published in July 2018,[34] includes a detailed analysis of healthcare provision and contains concerns as well as remarking on improvements.
 The report includes a description of healthcare in each centre and comments on the physical environment as well as discussing issues with staff, detainees and NGOs.
 Some improvement from the previous report was identified but concerns remain that healthcare in detention does not match the standards expected in the community.

-Health care in England has been transferred to the National Health Service (NHS) commissioning provisions.
-This was a change which had been argued for by medical professionals, Parliamentarians and others.
-However, the NHS has contracted the healthcare in IRC to commercial companies which have been running detention and escort services and not to specialist health providers.
-As a result, staff and facilities for identifying and treating mental illness and distress vary greatly between IRC.[23]
+Health care in England has been transferred to the National Health Service (NHS) commissioning provisions.[35]
+This was a change which had been argued for by medical professionals, Parliamentarians and others.[36]
 The Home Office does not collect data on the numbers of people with mental illness in immigration detention.
 NGOs regularly request the numbers of incidents of self-harm in immigration detention which required medical treatment.
-A charity reported ongoing concerns about this issue in September 2019.[24]
+A Freedom of Information request showed that between January 2018 and September 2023 there were 1,743 self-harm and suicide attempts that were so serious that medical treatment was required.
+This was across four of the IRCs, Brook House and Tinsley House, Heathrow, and Yarl’s Wood.[37]

 Detention centres have a local group of approved visitors, who provide an external point of reference for detainees and the centre.
 Visitors increasingly report that detainees are experiencing high levels of anxiety and distress, are self-harming, have symptoms of depression or post-traumatic stress disorder (PTSD), or are suffering from severe and enduring mental illness.[38]